rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudnetworks_API.rst

 Cloud Networks and SDKs and APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When you begin writing your own software
-to interact with Cloud Servers,
+to interact with Cloud Networks,
 you may benefit from investing some time to learn about
-how Cloud Servers works
+how Cloud Networks works
 in the Cloud Control Panel
 and how SDKs and APIs are documented at Rackspace.